Why Is Radiation Used?

 - Killing off mesothelioma cells that were left behind during surgery.

 - Shrinking tumor size to alleviate painful symptoms of metastasis.

 External Beam Radiation Therapy

-As the most common form of radiation therapy, EBRT is becoming increasingly more effective at targeting tumors thanks to technological advancements.
+External beam radiation therapy (EBRT) is the most common type of radiation therapy.
+As the name suggests, EBRT is administered through the skin from outside the body.
+EBRT is becoming increasingly more effective at targeting tumors, thanks to technological advancements.

 Intraoperative Radiation Therapy

 Surgery for Mesothelioma After Radiation Therapy

 Surgery for mesothelioma after radiation therapy (SMART) is only used on patients with pleural mesothelioma who will undergo surgery.
 Administering radiation therapy before an extrapleural pneumonectomy (EEP) surgery has significant benefits.
 With the SMART approach, doctors deliver large doses of radiation to the tumor site to kill tumor cells aggressively.